A home battery backup system is essential to cover any dips in energy production for a home solar system.

 Lead-acid batteries are a low-cost solution for home backup energy.
 They offer a usable capacity of up to 50% but are popular because they are cheap and robust.

 Lithium-ion batteries use cell technology to offer ultra-high charge rate efficiency.
-With a usable capacity of up to 100%, they let you maximize your energy use.
+With a usable capacity of up to 100%, they let you maximise your energy use.
 While they are more costly upfront, they are maintenance-free and integrate with solar systems.

 The perfect portable companion for any situation with low output from a home solar system, the EcoFlow DELTA Mini is a reliable solution for a temporary outage or a camping trip.